Walkable Communities in Scotland

-Do you want to help create safer, more vibrant streets and spaces in your local community?
-Enrol your group now for the 2013 programme
+Do you want to help create safer, more attractive streets and spaces in your local community?

 Increasing the numbers of people walking for short journeys has proven health, economic, and social benefits.

 Considering the needs and issues faced by pedestrians of all ages and abilities, our Community Street Audits are a straightforward way of prioritising the issues and identifying effective, pragmatic and often low-cost improvements that can make a huge difference to the quality of the walking environment and enable and encourage people to walk.

 The approach emphasises cooperation and partnership approaches to delivering better streets and public places.
 As such they are an excellent tool for community groups, local authorities, community planning partners, health partners, housing associations, and local trades associations with an interest in getting more people walking.